openwdl/wdl/modules/SPEC.md

 - **`source`** (object, required).
 The resolved source.
 For Git sources, this contains `git` (the repository URL), `sha` (the full 40-character commit SHA that the `tag`, `branch`, or `commit` selector resolved to at lock time), `selector` (the selector from the consuming `module.json` that produced this entry, encoded as an object with a single key of `version`, `tag`, `branch`, or `commit`), and optionally `path` (the sub-path within the repository, matching the `path` key in the consuming `module.json` dependency declaration; omitted when the module sits at the repository root).
 For local path sources, this contains only `path`.
 - **`checksum`** (string, required for Git sources).
 The module's content hash in the format `sha256:<hex_digest>`, computed using the content hashing algorithm defined in [Content Hashing](#content-hashing).
 Absent for local path sources.
 - **`signer`** (string, optional; Git sources only).
 The signer's Ed25519 public key in OpenSSH public key format (see [Signature File Format](#signature-file-format)), if the module was signed at lock time.
 See [Module Signing](#module-signing).
-- **`signer_identity`** (object, optional; Git sources only).
-The signer identity metadata copied from the dependency's `module.sig` file at lock time.
-If present, it may contain `name` (string, optional) and `email` (string, optional).
-Engines may display this metadata when reporting untrusted, changed, or removed signer keys, but must use only the `signer` key for verification and trust decisions.
 - **`dependencies`** (object, required).
 The module's own transitive dependencies, in the same format as the top-level `dependencies` object.
 Empty if the module has no dependencies.

 When two modules in the dependency tree require different versions of the same source, both resolved versions appear in the tree at whatever point in the nesting they were required.
 See [Version Resolution and Conflicts](#version-resolution-and-conflicts) for the resolver's behavior that produces this shape.